playauraai/Rhaegal-Pro/README.md

 - **Reflective DLL Injection:** Load DLLs without disk

 **What This Reveals:**
-- Γ£à Malware researchers study this
+- ✅ Malware researchers study this
-- Γ£à Forensics teams need this knowledge
+- ✅ Forensics teams need this knowledge
-- Γ£à EDR/XDR engineers require this
+- ✅ EDR/XDR engineers require this
-- Γ£à Tier 5-6 researchers use this
+- ✅ Tier 5-6 researchers use this
-- Γ¥î This information is HIGHLY CLASSIFIED
+- ❌ This information is HIGHLY CLASSIFIED
-- Γ¥î Most antivirus cannot detect this
+- ❌ Most antivirus cannot detect this
-- Γ¥î Only elite malware researchers know all vectors
+- ❌ Only elite malware researchers know all vectors

-Γ¥ô **Want the complete fileless malware guide with memory-only rootkit techniques and anti-forensics methods?** ΓåÆ Purchase Full Report
+❓ **Want the complete fileless malware guide with memory-only rootkit techniques and anti-forensics methods?** → Purchase Full Report

 ---